Emily Egan

-Emily Egan is an Irish lawyer who has been a judge of the High Court since October 2021.
-She was previously a barrister who was involved in cases related to medical law, public law and regulatory law.
+Emily Egan is an Irish judge and lawyer who has served as a Judge of the High Court since October 2021.
+She was previously practiced as a barrister in which she specialised in medical law, public law, and regulatory law.

 Early life

 Egan studied law at Trinity College Dublin from where she graduated with an LL.B. degree in 1991.
 She later obtained a BCL degree from the University of Oxford.

 Legal career

 Prior to commencing legal practice, Egan was a research assistant at the Law Reform Commission.
 She was called to the Irish bar in 1994 and became a senior counsel in 2010.
 Her practice involved medical law, public law and regulatory law.